Hello guest

 A brief history of Chalice Well

 Between two hills, the Tor and Chalice Hill, in Glastonbury, Somerset, there is an ancient Spring that flows from the ground in the valley.
 This is the Chalice Well, sometimes called ‘The Blood Well’, whose waters constantly flow at 25,000 gallons per day (13650 litres) and at a constant temperature of 52 degrees Farenheit (11 degrees centigrade).
 The Well today is surrounded by beautiful gardens in the Summerlands, where Tennyson wrote, ‘The island valley of Avalon, where falls not hail, or rain, or any snow.’
 Water diviners and specialists have reported that the Spring has a ‘primary’ origin coming from deep within the earth.
 The dowser Sig Lonegren has dowsed many sites around the world and says, ‘The water doesn’t come from above.
 It comes from below and so is not dependent on rainfall and begins its existence deep within the bowels of our Mother, the Earth.’
 The Spring has never been known to fail and in the dry years of 1921-22 it was the sole means of saving the whole town from drought.
+Chalice Well water is freely available from the Lion's Head fountain in the garden and also from Wellhouse Lane opposite the White Spring.

 It is called a chalybeate spring because of its rich iron content which colours the water red and leads to many of the adventurous myths that surround the Chalice Well site including that of Joseph of Arimathea visiting and burying the two cruets containing the blood and water from Christ’s wounds.